 Academic Policies

 The Emory & Henry Academic Catalog contains the College’s official statement of academic policies and programs.
 The Code of Conduct and the Honor Code, as printed in this Student Handbook, define the College’s expectations for academic integrity, as well as outline procedures to be followed in instances of academic misconduct.
 Students are expected to inform themselves regarding these policies and procedures and to fulfill all academic requirements.
-Questions regarding academic policies may be directed to the student’s academic advisor, the Dean of Faculty, the Registrar, or the Student Government.
+Questions regarding academic policies may be directed to the student’s academic advisor, the Office of the Provost, the Registrar, or the Student Government.

 Student Records: Confidentiality and Access